• 1 min read

 Disable NGINX cache based on cookies

-Caching of dynamic content is difficult and invalidation of cache even more difficult, maybe you already heard Phil Karlton’s wise saying
+Caching of dynamic content is difficult and invalidation of cache even more difficult.
+Maybe you already heard Phil Karlton’s wise saying:

-There are only two hard things in Computer Science: Cache invalidation and naming things.
-If you have one situation when you need to disable caching, after the client logs in on the application, and this application uses cookies to track logged-in users, you can use the same map function that was used to avoid 0-byte file caching.
+If you have one situation when you need to disable caching, after the client logs in on the application, and this application uses cookies to track logged-in users, you can use the map directive.

 For example .NET applications, when using the default configuration, will use the cookie named .ASPXAUTH to track if a user is authenticated.